mpaolino/pypvwatts/README.md

 Changelog
 ---------
+2.0.2 - Make all requests using HTTPS

+2.0.1 - Minor updates to README

 2.0.0 - Version is now compatible with PVWatts v5.
 2.0.0 is not backwards compatible with 1.2.0.
 Attributes of the API have changed.

 1.2.0 - Fixed proxy handling, now using proxies parameter.